by Texas Homesteader

 What a great tutorial.
 So easy!
 I’ll bet it tastes amazingly fresh.
 I guess you cook it less?

-Daisy – Of course it depends on how thick or thin you roll your pasta, but I’ve found it’s usually about 25% less cooking time than the commercial stuff, give or take.
+Daisy – Of course it depends on how thick or thin you roll your pasta, but I’ve found it’s usually about 3-4 minutes cooking time compared to the commercial stuff, give or take. ~TxH~

-Give it a try, it’s very easy to do and so versatile since you can add herbs if you want (like I did) Makes a great homemade gift as well. ~TMR~
+Give it a try, it’s very easy to do and so versatile since you can add herbs if you want (like I did) Makes a great homemade gift as well. ~TxH~

 I have tried egg noodles a few times but never pasta.
 I got an attachment for my Kitchen Aid Mixer but haven’t messed with it much.
 This is definitely on my list of things to master!
 Thanks for the recipe!